configcat/vscode-extension-configcat/README.md

 # ConfigCat Feature Flags extension for Visual Studio Code
 ConfigCat Visual Studio Code extension to manage feature flags from Visual Studio Code.

-Connect your Product and Config to your Workspace.
+Connect your ConfigCat Product and Config to your Visual Studio Code Workspace.
 Find your Feature Flag's usages in your code easily.
 Turn features On / Off right from VSCode.
 You can also easily modify the linked flags to edit or add new Targeting or Percentage Rules.

 ## About ConfigCat